Updated: Apr 24

-“Religion that is pure and undefiled before God the Father is this: to visit orphans and widows in their affliction, and to keep oneself unstained from the world.”
-James 1:27
+“Religion that is pure and undefiled before God the Father is this: to visit orphans and widows in their affliction, and to keep oneself unstained from the world.” —James 1:27

 And our journey has been hard, but it has also been filled with so many blessings and joyful moments, moments that far outweigh the negative.
 It has challenged us, stretched us, and grown us, often beyond our capacity.
 But in these moments, we have learned more about ourselves and our family than at any other time and we have grown stronger and closer because of it.

-It is our hope, that by providing consistent respite care, families will be more rested and able to maintain difficult placements, that more families will take the step to foster knowing there are more support options available, and that we can help alleviate the large gap in the number of children in care compared to available homes while also reducing the number of broken placements for these children.
-Lastly, we see Three Rivers Respite as a place where children can escape the realities of foster care for a short while and a place that will help them heal and grow.
+It is our hope that by providing consistent respite care, families will be more rested and able to maintain difficult placements, and that more families will take the step to foster knowing there are more support options available.
+We also hope to alleviate the large gap in the number of children in care compared to available homes—and to reduce the number of broken placements for these children.
+Lastly, we see Three Rivers Respite as a place where children can escape the realities of foster care for a short while and help them heal and grow.

 We know this journey will not be easy and there is much work ahead.
 We are in the process of selling our home and purchasing land to start the camp.
 Then we will need to build the facilities before welcoming our first campers.
 We envision Three Rivers Respite as a tangible way for the community to give back to these children through volunteering, mentoring, and financial giving.